 My research and teaching include British Victorian literature, nineteenth-century book and media history, scholarly communications, and a variety of digital humanities practices.
 My published work is mostly available at the links below.
 Currently, I am working on a book called Digital Victorians, a long history of digital humanities based in nineteenth-century media cultures.
-This work is generously supported by a 2018-2019 ACLS Burkhardt Fellowship at the National Humanities Center.
-I also participate in a few digital research projects, such as Oceanic Exchanges which tracks information flow across international nineteenth-century newspaper networks; Illustrated Image Analytics which experiments with how computer vision can search and sort Victorian periodical illustrations; Speech Across Dialects of English (SPADE) with colleagues in linguistics; and Victoria’s Lost Pavilion which virtually reconstructs Queen Victoria’s garden pavilion as a three-dimensional model.
+This work was generously supported by a 2018-2019 ACLS Burkhardt Fellowship at the National Humanities Center.
+I’ve also participated in a few digital research projects, such as Oceanic Exchanges which tracked information flow across international nineteenth-century newspaper networks; Illustrated Image Analytics which experimented with how computer vision can search and sort Victorian periodical illustrations; Speech Across Dialects of English (SPADE) with colleagues in linguistics; and Victoria’s Lost Pavilion which virtually reconstructed Queen Victoria’s garden pavilion as a three-dimensional model.
 At NC State, I’m also part of the CRDM PhD program, the Visual Narrative interdisciplinary cluster, and the graduate certificate in digital humanities.

 I offer a variety of undergraduate and graduate courses in the English department and first-year seminars in the University’s Honors program.
 These courses cover British Victorian literature (e.g. the Victorian survey, Major British Authors, the Nineteenth-Century Novel) or else bridge that literature with contemporary cultural change (e.g. Victorian Media Studies, Reading in the Digital Age, Introduction to Digital Humanities, Science Fiction + Steampunk).
 When possible, these courses offer hands-on experiences in historical and contemporary text technologies, such as learning to sew book bindings, developing research projects on humanities data sets, or trying critical making projects in the NCSU Libraries’ Makerspace.
 I also advise PhD students from the CRDM program as well as from UNC and Duke.